-We can install SCCM client using Intune in a co-management scenario.
-You can Create a “Mobile app” in Intune with the latest SCCM client package and deploy the app to Windows 10 devices that you want to co-manage.
+We can install the SCCM client using Intune in a co-management scenario.
+You can create a “Mobile app” in Intune with the latest SCCM client package and deploy the app to Windows 10 devices that you want to co-manage.
 SCCM Client via Intune is the topic we are going to cover in this post.

 All in One – How to Setup Co-Management Eight(8) Video Tutorials

 In this post, you can see how to install the SCCM client via Intune in a co-management scenario.
 I have documented the Co-management prerequisites, and I would recommend reading the post.

 - The logged on user must be an Azure AD identity.

 - If the user is a federated or synchronized identity (using AAD Sync), you must use SCCM AD user discovery as well as Azure AD user discovery.

 - For the management point site system role, also enable ASP.NET 4.5 on this server.
 You should also include any other options that are automatically selected when enabling ASP.NET 4.5.